Jack Jones (footballer, born 1916)

 John Jones (29 January 1916 – 11 March 1999) was a Scottish professional footballer who played as an inside left.

 Career

 Born in Gourock, Jones played for Morton Juniors, Third Lanark, Bradford City, Morton, Cowdenbeath, Stirling Albion, St Mirren and Kilmarnock.
 He trialled for Bradford City from Third Lanark between September and October 1946, scoring once in two Football League appearances.

+Jones was part of the Scottish Football Association XI that toured Canada and the United States in 1939.